EOPF-DGGS/healpix-geo/docs/healpix/index.md

 levels
 ```

-HEALPix was originally defined for use in astronomy by [Gorski et al., 2005].
+HEALPix (Hierarchical Equal-Area isoLatitude Pixelisation) was originally defined for use in astronomy by [Gorski et al., 2005].
 It has several important properties:

 - equal-area: all cells of the same refinement level have exactly the same area
 - iso-latitude: all cells of the same refinement level are arranged around rings of the same latitude